HaleyKwok/Python_Libraries_for_RoboDK/README.md

 ## 📍 Mission
 Our mission is to gain understanding of RoboDK robot parameters patterns.
-This repo provides insights on 5 DOF/6 DOF/7 DOF Collaborative and Industrial Robotics listed in the [RoboDK Libraries](https://robodk.com/library).
+This repo provides collected dataset of 5 DOF/6 DOF/7 DOF Collaborative and Industrial Robotics listed in the [RoboDK Libraries](https://robodk.com/library).

+Dataset can provide insights to:
 - Improve robot control: This can help improve the accuracy and efficiency of simulations, ultimately leading to better results.
 - Training deep learning models: The data collected from RoboDK simulations can be used to train deep learning models that can be used for tasks such as object detection, pose estimation, and motion planning.
 - Develop new models: Data collected from RoboDK simulations can be used to develop new deep learning models that can be used for tasks such as robot grasping, collision avoidance, and visual navigation.